Freedom of establishment and freedom to provide services

 B. Services Directive – towards completing the internal market

 The Services Directive (Directive 2006/123/EC) strengthens the freedom to provide services within the EU.
 This directive is crucial for the completion of the internal market, since it has huge potential for delivering benefits to consumers and SMEs.
 The aim is to create an open single market in services within the EU, while at the same time ensuring the quality of services provided to consumers.
 According to the Commission communication entitled ‘Europe 2020 – A strategy for smart, sustainable and inclusive growth’, the full implementation of the Services Directive could increase trade in commercial services by 45% and foreign direct investment by 25%, bringing an increase of between 0.5% and 1.5% in GDP.
 The directive contributes to administrative and regulatory simplification and modernisation.
-This is achieved not only through the screening of the existing legislation and the adoption and amendment of relevant legislation, but also through long-term projects (setting up the Points of Single Contact and ensuring administrative cooperation).
-The implementation of the directive has been significantly delayed in a number of Member States in relation to the original deadline.
-Its successful implementation calls for sustained political commitment and widespread support at European, national, regional and local levels.
+This is achieved not only through the screening of the current legislation and the adoption and amendment of relevant legislation, but also through long-term projects (such as setting up the points of single contact and ensuring administrative cooperation).

 Role of the European Parliament

-On 7 February 2013, Parliament also adopted a resolution with recommendations to the Commission on the governance of the single market, emphasising the importance of the services sector as a key area for growth, the fundamental character of the freedom to provide services, and the benefits of full implementation of the Services Directive.
+On 7 February 2013, Parliament also adopted a resolution with recommendations on the governance of the single market, emphasising the importance of the services sector as a key area for growth, the fundamental character of the freedom to provide services, and the benefits of full implementation of the Services Directive.

-On 25 November 2020, Parliament adopted a resolution entitled ‘Towards a more sustainable single market for business and consumers’, which focuses on different policy areas, in particular the area of consumer protection and business’s participation in the green transition (key to enhancing the sustainability of the single market).
+On 25 November 2020, Parliament adopted a resolution entitled ‘Towards a more sustainable single market for business and consumers’, which focuses on different policy areas, in particular the area of consumer protection and the participation of businesses in the green transition (key to enhancing the sustainability of the single market).
 At the request of the IMCO Committee, the Policy Department for Economic, Scientific and Quality of Life Policies of Parliament’s Directorate-General for Internal Policies published a briefing entitled ‘The European Services Sector and the Green Transition’, which contributed to this resolution.

 For more information on this topic, please see the website of the Committee on Internal Market and Consumer Protection.